Samsung heir named suspect in South Korean political scandal

 Samsung Group did not immediately respond to an email Wednesday seeking comment.

-Two Samsung executives, including a man known as Lee’s mentor, were questioned earlier this week.
+Two Samsung executives, including a man known as Lee’s mentor, were questioned in the case earlier this week.

 When Lee appeared at a public hearing last month, he told lawmakers that he was not aware of the decision to fund Choi’s daughter.
 He also denied that Samsung tried to win favors through the funds.
 Lee, the only son of Samsung’s ailing chairman and a grandson of the company’s founder, acknowledged that it was “inappropriate” but “inevitable” to send money to Choi (pronounced Chwey).
 He did not elaborate further.